ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 We have implemented two ways to parallelize the simulation process to optimise computation time: using either the [`Dask`](https://www.dask.org/) or the [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html) packages.

-The desired parallelization method is specified at the top of the `config_sbi.json` file in the general options section, for example:
+The desired parallelization method is specified at the top of the `config_train_sbi.json` file in the [General info](#general_info) section.
+It, for example, looks as follows:

 ```json
 {